Huge-Tower/HT-Ecosystem/readme.md

 - [ ] Document Databases

 #### How to get there.
-So, the intention is to have running a set of "potential" SaaS's running on the cloud and manage it.
+The intention is to operate a collection of "potential" SaaS (Software as a Service) applications on the cloud and oversee their management.
-What is an "potential" SaaS honestly, depends of what i learn.
-Could be a Online Store or some form of analitics.
+The term "potential" in this context signifies that the specific type of SaaS may vary, depending on what I learn.
+It could range from an online store to some form of analytics tool, among other possibilities.

-There is no intention of uniformize the multiple technolgies, e.g. SQL Server for all of Relational Dbs, or Cache system.
-Potentially they are a by product.
+There is no intention to standardize the use of a single technology across all aspects, such as using SQL Server for all relational databases or caching systems.
+These technologies are potentially secondary considerations.

 ### Current SaaS Projects/How i will learn from each of them]
 - Identity Server